-During the quarter ended June 30, 2012, Merrill Lynch entered into a series of transactions involving repurchases of its senior and subordinated debt.
-Through a tender offer and certain open market transactions, Merrill Lynch repurchased senior and subordinated debt with a carrying value of $551 million for $474 million in cash, and recorded a gain of $77 million.
-In addition, during the three months ended March 31, 2012, Merrill Lynch completed a tender offer to purchase and retire certain subordinated notes for approximately $1.2 billion in cash, which resulted in a gain of $328 million.
+During the year ended December 31, 2012, Merrill Lynch entered into a series of transactions involving repurchases of its senior and subordinated debt.
+Through tender offers and certain open market transactions, Merrill Lynch repurchased senior and subordinated debt with a carrying value of $2,050 million for $1,645 million in cash, and recorded gains of $405 million.

-The tables below exclude Merrill Lynch’s intercompany borrowings from Bank of America, see Note 2 for further information.
-Total borrowings at June 30, 2013 and December 31, 2012, which are comprised of short-term borrowings, long-term borrowings and junior subordinated notes (related to trust preferred securities), consisted of the following:
+The tables below exclude Merrill Lynch’s intercompany borrowings from Bank of America (see Note 2 for further information).
+Total borrowings at December 31, 2012 and December 31, 2011, which are comprised of short-term borrowings, long-term borrowings and junior subordinated notes (related to trust preferred securities), consisted of the following:

 See Note 5 for additional information on the fair value of long-term borrowings.